SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-30-fda-molnupiravir.md

 ## The Weekend Conclusion

-Well, it looks like molnupiravir is recommended for EUA, though not with complete enthusiasm.
+Well, it looks like molnupiravir is recommended for EUA, though with less than complete enthusiasm.
+That's fair, I guess: the benefit was less than the stellar interim analysis, and the mutagenic effects during pregnancy give one pause.
 The potential mutagenic effects in pregnancy really rang the AMDAC like a bell.

 Now let's see (a) what the FDA administration does, and (b) whether anybody accelerates the paxlovid hearing!

 _Multae apologiae_ for my rash decision to go grocery shopping instead of listening to the